 (1) Freeze grapes in the freezer and pop them into your mouth as a cold treat on a hot summer day - or puree fruit and pour them into popsicle molds to make all-natural popsicles that are loaded with antioxidants.

-(2) Chop up your favorite fresh fruits and broil them at 450 degrees Fahrenheit for six minutes.
+(2) Chop up your favourite fresh fruits and broil them at 450 degrees Fahrenheit for six minutes.
 When you remove them from the oven, sprinkle them with brown sugar and a light touch of whipped cream.
 Berries are a good choice since they're rich in anthocyanins, which help to protect brain cells from aging.

 (3) Sprinkle half an apple with cinnamon and brown sugar, and bake it in the oven at 375 degrees Fahrenheit for 20 minutes.
-Drizzle with a little maple syrup and enjoy its sweet flavor.
+Drizzle with a little maple syrup and enjoy its sweet flavour.
 Apples are loaded with fiber and pectin that help to lower cholesterol levels and keep you full longer.

 (4) Make a fresh fruit smoothie.
-Puree your favorite frozen fruits in a blender with low-fat yogurt and orange juice.
+Puree your favourite frozen fruits in a blender with low-fat yogurt and orange juice.
 Choose a variety of fruits to benefit from a diversity of healthy antioxidants.
 Choose yogurt with active cultures to take advantage of the natural probiotics it contains.